What does your generation say about your spending habits?

 This comparison was made with 35-44 year olds who, when asked the same question, were the most likely age group to dip into their overdrafts for a night out when skint.

-Surprisingly, it wasn’t actually Millennials that were taking out any short term loans for bad credit at Swift Money, but actually 54 years and over.
+Surprisingly, it wasn’t actually Millennials that were taking out any short term loans, but actually 54 years and over.

 Millennials then, in this case, have disproven claims of carelessness with cash in favour of a night out and lack of ‘FOMO’.